The Yamaha Tenori-on, designed in collaboration between the performance artist Toshio Iwai and Yamaha, is a wonderful piece of hardware.

 All layers work on the same scale (Dorian, Ionian, Chromatic, etc.).
 This is limiting

-Solution : Per layer scales are implemented in A006.
-In addition, a few extra scales have been added (Harmonic Minor, Melodic Minor, Bebop Dominant, 6-note Blues, 9-note Blues, Whole Tone).
+Solution : Per layer scales are implemented in A006 and improved in A021.
+A few extra preset scales have been added (Harmonic Minor, Melodic Minor, Bebop Dominant, 6-note Blues, 9-note Blues, Whole Tone), and - in addition to the existing “User” scale - a further 16 user definable scales have been added, allowing each layer to have a unique scale.
+These are all saved/loaded as settings, similar to the existing “User” scale.
 Using “Master scale” works like “Master loop point” - at the moment it is set (via OK), all scales of all layers will be overwritten to this one.

-Status : Completed in vA006.
-See Per layer scales
+Complete : Partial implementation completed in A006, completed in A021 See Per layer scales

 Major : Wider Playable range